-Greg’s matters are frequently multifaceted, with parallel or related proceedings in multiple fora.
+Greg’s matters are frequently multifaceted, with parallel or related proceedings in multiple forums.
 For example, Greg represents a global defense contractor in a dispute with the South Korean government relating to an upgrade of Korea’s fleet of F-16 fighter jets.
 He obtained summary judgment in a U.S. suit declaring that Korea’s claims impermissibly undermined U.S. national security interests.
 In so doing, he obtained the first-ever foreign anti-suit injunction against a foreign sovereign in the history of U.S. jurisprudence.
 Further, he convinced the Fourth Circuit to affirm the district court’s decision, despite an amicus brief by the Executive Branch challenging a global defense contractor’s national security arguments.
 Greg advised the contractor with respect to the parallel Korean suit.
 The Korean Supreme Court recently affirmed the global defense contractor’s victory in that action as well.

 Greg successfully represented a publicly traded, clean energy company in a wide-ranging dispute with an international energy company concerning exclusive rights and over US$1 billion in claims and counterclaims.
 The dispute featured parallel arbitrations seated in London and Singapore, three arbitrations seated in Korea, a books-and-records demand in Delaware Chancery Court, and a securities claim in the U.S. District Court for the Southern District of New York.
 After a bench trial, he obtained a landmark decision for a publicly traded fuel cell company in the Delaware action.
 Since then, the parties have entered into a settlement agreement, including a multi-million dollar order for its modules, confirming the fuel cell company’s exclusive rights to market its technology in Asia.
 All claims against the fuel cell company were dismissed with prejudice and without compensation.